Hayzoxd/Input-Lag-Photodiode-Test/README.md

 # Input Lag Measurement System - Test Results

-The input lag measurement system is a setup that utilizes an Arduino Leonardo, a photodiode, and a switch to measure the delay between the user's input and its display on the screen.
-This readme presents the details of the measurement system, how it works, and the test results obtained from various scenarios.
+The Input Lag Measurement System is a setup that uses an Arduino Leonardo, a photodiode, and a switch to measure the delay between the user's input and its display on the screen.
+This repository contains test results for measuring input lag using this system.

 ## Measurement System Overview